estephe-arnaud/cognitive-swarm-agents/README.md

 * **API**: FastAPI, Uvicorn

 **High-Level Architecture:**

-1.  **Data Ingestion**: ArXiv papers are downloaded, parsed, chunked, embedded (fournisseur configurable : OpenAI, HuggingFace, ou Ollama ; par défaut HuggingFace avec `sentence-transformers/all-MiniLM-L6-v2`), and stored in a MongoDB collection.
-Atlas Vector Search and text indexes are created (la dimension de l'index vectoriel s'adapte au modèle d'embedding choisi).
+1.  **Data Ingestion**: ArXiv papers are downloaded, parsed, chunked, embedded (configurable provider: OpenAI, HuggingFace, or Ollama; defaults to HuggingFace with `sentence-transformers/all-MiniLM-L6-v2`), and stored in a MongoDB collection.
+Atlas Vector Search and text indexes are created (the vector index dimension adapts to the chosen embedding model).
 2.  **User Query**: Submitted via CLI or API.
 3.  **LangGraph Workflow (`CognitiveSwarm`)**:
+    * *LLM instances for the agents in this workflow (Planner, ArXiv Searcher, Document Analyzer, Synthesizer) are provided by the centralized module `src/llm_services/llm_factory.py`, ensuring consistent configuration and provider selection (OpenAI, Hugging Face API, Ollama) across the system.*
     * A `ResearchPlannerAgent` creates a research plan.
     * A `router_after_planner` directs flow:
         * `ArxivSearchAgent` may search ArXiv for new papers (using `arxiv_search_tool`).